Gabaa Receptor-Mediated Excitation In Dissociated Neurons From Human Hypothalamic Hamartomas

 Digital Object Identifier (DOI)

 Wu, Jie; DeChon, Jamie; Xue, Fenqin; Li, Guohui; Ellsworth, Kevin; Gao, Ming; Liu, Qiang; Yang, Kechun; Zheng, Chao; He, Ping; Tu, Jianglong; Kim, Do Young; Rho, Jong M.; Rekate, Harold; Kerrigan, John F.; and Chang, Yongchang, "Gabaa Receptor-Mediated Excitation In Dissociated Neurons From Human Hypothalamic Hamartomas" (2008).
-Neurobiology.
+Translational Neuroscience.
 425.